npantfoerder/PyBer-analysis/README.md

 <img src='https://github.com/npantfoerder/PyBer-analysis/blob/master/analysis/PyBer_summary_df.png'>

 The "Toal Fares by City Type" graph shows the differences in weekly total fares from January to April.
-Urban cities have the highest total fares of around $2,200 as shown by the yellowline.
-The red line shows that the total fares in suburban cities are around $1,100 every week.
-The lowest total fares is depicted by the blue line for rural cities at around $230.
+Urban cities have the highest total fares ranging from $1,661.68 to $2,470.93 as shown by the yellowline.
+The red line shows that the total fares in suburban cities range from $721.60 to $1,412.74 on a weekly basis.
+The lowest total fares is depicted by the blue line for rural cities ranging from $67.65 to $501.24.
 In late February, the total fares in all types of cities seem to be at their highest.
 The relationship between total fares and date is depicted in the graph below:

 <img src='https://github.com/npantfoerder/PyBer-analysis/blob/master/analysis/PyBer_fare_summary.png'>